dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 the language from the 4th millenia to the 3rd.
 This matches what I'd expect to see when written language is a novel concept.

-However, I am interested to learn more about Harappan and ICV culture because it is clear that we've only scratched the surface.
+To me, it's interesting to learn more about Harappan and ICV culture because it is clear that we've only scratched the surface.
 So I'm hopeful that we'll have the chance to study more of their establishments.